0xInfty/Autoguided/README.md

 [Marco Aversa](mailto:marco.aversa@outlook.com) associated at the time to Dotphoton, Zug, Switzerland.

+### Acknowledgments

+We thank T. Karras et al for sharing their ["Guiding a diffusion model with a bad version of itself"](https://dl.acm.org/doi/10.5555/3737916.3739595) research and ["EDM2 and Autoguidance"](https://github.com/NVlabs/edm2) code and pre-trained models.

+We also thank T. Evans, N. Parthasarathy et al for sharing their ["Data curation via joint example selection further accelerates multimodal learning"](https://dl.acm.org/doi/10.5555/3737916.3742401) research and a detailed description of their JEST method.

+Finally, our most special thanks to E. Huynh for sharing their ["Vision Transformers in 2022: An Update on Tiny ImageNet"](https://arxiv.org/abs/2205.10660) research and their ["TinyImageNet-Transformers"](https://github.com/ehuynh1106/TinyImageNet-Transformers) code and pre-trained models.

 ### License

 All material, including source code and pre-trained models, is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).